 Recent scholarship offers some ideas.
 To address the problem of student use of sources and citations, Nick Carbone has suggested that students first learn to use sources in their writing the way in which non-academics do.
 By drawing sources into the text like journalists and essayists do, they can learn the skills necessary to situate the sources contextually.
 Later, when they are in a discipline doing more academic writing, they can hew more closely to academic sources and citation styles (Fister).

-The Stanford Study of Writing and Project Information Literacy are examining students' extracurricular writing and research practices.
-Both have found that when students have a real purpose or consequences (hence investment) to their research and writing, they often achieve the outcomes desired in most college classes.
+Project Information Literacy examines students' extracurricular writing and research practices.
+It found that when students have a real purpose or consequences (hence investment) to their research and writing, they often achieve the outcomes desired in most college classes.
 They understand and care about their subject; they understand their audience and address it appropriately; and they have few problems finding a variety of resources, though they do struggle with evaluating them.
 These studies show that students write and do research all the time.
 Common everyday life research areas include "health, news, purchasing, and trip-planning information" (Head and Eisenberg).
 However, students do not think of this kind of information seeking in the same way as the work they do for classes.

 For the research component, Anne-Marie Deitering and Kate Gronemyer propose an alternative to the peer-review-driven writing research project.
 If the point is to get students to use resources from credible authors or to engage students in a scholarly conversation, they suggest introducing students to scholarly blogs.
 While the language is less formal and blog conventions differ from peer-reviewed publications, scholarly blogs engage ideas at a level that is accessible to students, and at the same time make the process of scholarly knowledge construction more transparent.
 These blogs also show that there are people with biases, agendas, and viewpoints behind the scholarship.
 Recognizing this can make it more likely for students to see themselves as active knowledge creators, rather than passive, disconnected mimics of scholarly discourse.